Alkali soil: Soil improvement

-Alkaline soils with solid CaCO_{3} can be reclaimed with grass cultures, organic compost, waste hair / feathers, organic garbage, waste paper, rejected lemons/oranges, etc. ensuring the incorporation of much acidifying material (inorganic or organic material) into the soil, and enhancing dissolved Ca in the field water by releasing CO_{2} gas.
-Deep ploughing and incorporating the calcareous subsoil into the top soil also helps.
+Alkaline soils with solid CaCO_{3} can be reclaimed with grass cultures, compost, waste hair/feathers, organic garbage, waste paper, rejected lemons/oranges, etc. ensuring the incorporation of much acidifying material (inorganic or organic material) into the soil, and enhancing dissolved Ca in the field water by releasing CO_{2} gas.

-Many times salts' migration to the top soil takes place from the underground water sources rather than surface sources.
+Many times salts' migration to the top soil takes place from underground water sources rather than surface sources.
 Where the underground water table is high and the land is subjected to high solar radiation, ground water oozes to the land surface due to capillary action and gets evaporated leaving the dissolved salts in the top layer of the soil.
 Where the underground water contains high salts, it leads to acute salinity problem.
 This problem can be reduced by applying mulch to the land.
-Using poly-houses or shade netting during summer for cultivating vegetables/crops is also advised to mitigate soil salinity and conserve water / soil moisture.
-Poly-houses filter the intense summer solar radiation in tropical countries to save the plants from water stress and leaf burns.
+Using polyhouses or shade netting (protected cutivation) during summer is also advised to mitigate soil salinity and conserve soil moisture for cultivating vegetables and flowers.
+Polyhouses filter the intense summer solar radiation in tropical countries to save the plants from water stress and leaf burns.

-Where the ground water quality is not alkaline / saline and ground water table is high, salts build up in the soil can be averted by using the land throughout the year for growing plantation trees / permanent crops with the help of lift irrigation.
+Where ground water quality is neither alkaline or saline and the ground water table is high, salts build up in the soil can be averted by using the land throughout the year for growing plantation trees or permanent crops with the help of lift irrigation.
 When the ground water is used at required leaching factor, the salts in the soil would not build up.

 Plowing the field soon after cutting the crop is also advised to prevent salt migration to the top soil and conserve the soil moisture during the intense summer months.
 This is done to break the capillary pores in the soil to prevent water reaching the surface of the soil.

-Clay soils in high annual rain fall (more than 100 cm) areas do not generally suffer from high alkalinity as the rain water runoff is able to reduce/leach the soil salts to comfortable levels if proper rainwater harvesting methods are followed.
-In some agricultural areas, the use of subsurface "tile lines" are used to facilitate drainage and leach salts.
-Continuous drip irrigation would lead to alkali soils formation in the absence of leaching / drainage water from the field.
+Clay soils in high annual rainfall (more than 100 cm) areas do not generally suffer from high alkalinity as rainwater runoff is able to leach the soil salts to comfortable levels if proper rainwater harvesting methods are followed.
+In some agricultural areas, subsurface "tile lines" are used to facilitate drainage and leach salts.
+Continuous drip irrigation would lead to alkali soils formation in the absence of drainage of water from the field.

 It is also possible to reclaim alkaline soils by adding acidifying minerals like pyrite or cheaper alum or aluminium sulfate.

 Alternatively, gypsum (calcium sulfate, CaSO_{4} · 2 H_{2}O) can also be applied as a source of Ca^{2+} ions to replace the sodium at the exchange complex.
 Gypsum also reacts with sodium carbonate to convert into sodium sulphate which is a neutral salt and does not contribute to high pH.
 There must be enough natural drainage to the underground, or else an artificial subsurface drainage system must be present, to permit leaching of the excess sodium by percolation of rain and/or irrigation water through the soil profile.